DiegoLimaespe/Lab9/README.md

 __7. Bibliografía__

 * Robbins, A. H. (2008).
 Análisis de Circuitos Teoría y Práctica.
-Santa Fe-México: Cengage Learning.
+Santa Fe-México: Cengage Learning